Citrus-Software/mikan-docs/docs/guides/11-facial_rig/03-facial_posing.md

-# Setting Up Facial Poses on the FACE UI
+# Facial Poses and UI

 ## Creating Poses on *shp_face*